 Caring for a Child With Cancer

-- “90 Day Fiance” star Deavan Clegg is currently caring for her 4-year-old son Taeyang, who has acute lymphoblastic leukemia.
+- "90 Day Fiance" star Deavan Clegg is currently caring for her 4-year-old son Taeyang, who has a type fo cancer called acute lymphoblastic leukemia.

-- One former caregiver told SurvivorNet taking care of a child with cancer requires “a lot of organizing and a lot of advocating.”
+- Know there are many resources out there to turn to if you are caring for a child with cancer.
+One former caregiver told SurvivorNet taking care of a child with cancer requires "a lot of organizing and a lot of advocating."

-- One of our experts says it’s important for caregivers to make sure they take time for themselves.
+- One of our experts says it's crucial for caregivers to make sure they take time for themselves.

 View this post on Instagram